 Layers of Time

-From the Barngarla sea country to a modern regenerative sanctuary.
+From Barngarla sea country to a modern regenerative sanctuary.

 The Barngarla People

-Louth Island resides within the vast waters of the Spencer Gulf, a region traditionally cared for by the Barngarla people.
-For thousands of years, the Barngarla have been the custodians of the Eyre Peninsula (Galinyala) and its surrounding waters.
+Louth Island sits within the sea country of the Spencer Gulf, a region traditionally cared for by the Barngarla people.
+For thousands of years, the Barngarla have been custodians of the Eyre Peninsula (Galinyaala) and its surrounding waters.

-We respect the Barngarla people not as historical figures of the island, but as the masters of the region's waters.
-We encourage our guests to learn more about their living culture through authentic, community-led experiences on the mainland.
+We respect the Barngarla not as figures of the past, but as the living custodians of this land and sea.
+We encourage our guests to learn more about their culture through authentic, community-led experiences on the mainland.

 1802